Virtuswap/v1-core/README.md

 # README #

-Implementation of the [Virtuswap Whitepaper]( https://virtuswap.io/wp-content/uploads/2021/11/WP-Virtuswap-Oct-18-2021.pdf) in Solidity for EVM-compatible blockchains.
+Implementation of the [Virtuswap Whitepaper]( https://virtuswap.io/wp-content/uploads/2021/11/WP-Virtuswap-Oct-18-2021.pdf) using Solidity for EVM-compatible blockchains.
 More in-depth documentation is available at [docs.virtuswap.io](https://docs.virtuswap.io).